If you are wondering how to get started, there are several ways to proceed.

 Try your first week of classes for just $50.
 Once you sign up online, simply come to the school with your yoga mat, ready to start.
 Please come at the start of the week as this option is Monday–Friday only.

-If the timing is right, you can take our periodic “Intro to Ashtanga” workshop.
+Periodically, we offer an “Intro to Ashtanga” workshop.
 Workshop tuition includes your first month of classes.

 Is Ashtanga yoga for everyone?